corpnewt/CorpBot.py/README.md

 	   └─ Adds your vote to skip the current song.
 50% or more of the non-bot users ne...
 	  $skips [user] (AKA: skipped)
 	   └─ Lists the number of skips for the currently playing song.
+	  $spotifyradio [yes_no]
+	   └─ Gets or sets the whether Spotify is used for radio recommendations.
+Requires...
 	  $stop
 	   └─ Stops and empties the current playlist.
 	  $stopall